You might have sometime been told that you should make noise and ‘slurp’ your Japanese noodles

 Remember that it consists of rainy islands packed with hills and mountains,

 It is therefore overflowed with noise of running water.

-The noodle sound somehow invokes them a feeling of cool water stream
+The noodle sound remindes them of cool water stream

 especially in hot, humid summertime.